The India Primary Health Care Support Initiative (IPSI)

 IPSI is based on the philosophy that strong primary health care systems are foundational for achieving universal health coverage.
 India has a long-standing commitment to comprehensive primary health care.
-The National Health Mission, and the government’s new flagship health program, Ayushman Bharat (particularly the Health and Wellness Center component), represent important efforts to strengthen state primary health care systems.
-The high dual burden of non-communicable and communicable diseases, population aging, rapid urbanization, and rising health expenditures, have made it even more critical to strengthen primary health care systems.
+The National Health Mission, and the government’s new flagship health program, Ayushman Bharat (particularly the Health and Wellness Centre-HWC component), represent important efforts to strengthen state primary health care systems.
+The high dual burden of non-communicable and communicable diseases, population aging, and rapid urbanization have made it even more critical to strengthen primary health care systems.
 Furthermore, the ongoing COVID-19 outbreak has highlighted the important role of primary health care services and strategies for containing infectious disease epidemics.
-IPSI seeks to support the Ayushman Bharat program and beyond in select states to create a supportive ecosystem for improving the primary health care system by promoting sound policies, improved government management and technical capacity, and better coordination among various stakeholders.

 The IPSI approach

 To achieve its objectives in creating a primary health care-focused ecosystem in India, IPSI will work on the following three “pillars”:

 - Measure: develop and deploy a state- and district-level performance measurement index for assessing primary health care system’s performance which integrates the primary health care approach and components of the HWC operational guidelines issued by Ministry of Health and Family Welfare.

 - Demonstrate: provide design, implementation and capacity building support to the three selected states and one district from each state for improving primary health care system performance and coverage of the 12 packages of services at HWCs.

 - Recognize: Reward district performance improvement efforts towards HWC implementation and primary health care outcomes.

 Consortium of partner organizations